 Born and raised in Lockyer Valley.
 Mum and Dad were farmers (onions, garlic, rock melons, sweet potatoes etc) and had a recycling centre.
 Studied exercise science and health promotion and worked for 10yrs in preventative health care.
 Moved from Brisbane to Ninderry and completed her Permaculture Design Course with Geoff Lawton.
-She is also a trained hypnotherapist and practices Quantum Healing Hypnosis from her clinic at home.
-Colleen became a member at the community gardens five years ago and joined the committee two years ago.
+She is also a trained hypnotherapist and practices Quantum Healing Hypnosis, now the owner of Jeffers fresh produce store in Yandina.
 Colleen lives with her partner on an organic vegan property and has a menagerie of rescue animals.

 Born & raised in Brisbane.
 Joined an acting group at 10 & opened up a life of creation & litrature.
 Sewing & Gardening were my childhood passions & still are, Married now separated with 3 grown up Children & grandchildren.
 Studied fine art & many crafts, over the years have taught Sewing & Creative Art & Craft.
 Moved to Sunshine Coast 15 yrs ago… joined Noosa Permaculture… then Yandina Community Gardens.